brianedwards00/University-Database/README.md

 ###### CPSC 332 Semester Project at California State University-Fullerton
 ---
 ## What is the Problem?
-In order to demonstrate knowledge in databases, we have been asked to design a database for a mock university.
+In order to demonstrate knowledge in databases, we have been asked to design a database for a mock university along with some mock values.
 The database created includes professors, students, departments, courses, sections, and enrollment records.

 ---
 ## What Am I Offering?